613WePleadTheSecond/ccwnj/docs/index.md

     > Lakewood is not following state guidance and requires you to submit **THREE** applications, no copies, all witnessed and notarized
 1. **Complete** [**form SP0-66 (click here)**](https://github.com/mayerlench/ccwnj/raw/main/sp-066.pdf) **for consent of mental health record search.**
     - DO NOT sign the form.
 You must sign the form in front of the PD official and they will sign as the witness.
-      > Lakewood made up their own process and requires you to witness and sign the app pre-submission
+      > Lakewood requires you to witness and sign the app pre-submission
 1. **Two passport sized photos**.
     - Must be taken within 30 days of application
     - Use this passport generator [MyPhotoIDApp](https://myphotoidapp.firebaseapp.com/) to crop and format.